 - t.
 "Record" means information that is inscribed on a tangible medium or that is stored in an electronic or other medium and is retrievable in perceivable form. - u.
 "Register" means to file in a tribunal of this State a support order or judgment determining parentage of a child issued in another state or a foreign country. - v.
 "Registering tribunal" means a tribunal in which a support order or judgment determining parentage of a child is registered. - w.
 "Responding state" means a state in which a petition or comparable pleading for support or to determine parentage of a child is filed or to which a petition or comparable pleading is forwarded for filing from another state or a foreign country. - x.
 "Responding tribunal" means the authorized tribunal in a responding state or foreign country. - y.
 "Spousal support order" means a support order for a spouse or former spouse of the obligor. - z.
 "State" means a state of the United States, the District of Columbia, Puerto Rico, the United States Virgin Islands, or any territory or insular possession under the jurisdiction of the United States.
-The term includes an Indian nation or tribe. - aa.
-"Support enforcement agency" means a public official, governmental entity, or private agency authorized to: (1) seek enforcement of support orders or laws relating to the duty of support; (2) seek establishment or modification of child support; (3) request determination of parentage of a child; (4) attempt to locate obligors or their assets; or (5) request determination of the controlling child support order. - bb.
-"Support order" means a judgment, decree, order, decision, or directive, whether temporary, final, or subject to modification, issued in a state or foreign country for the benefit of a child, a spouse, or a former spouse, which provides for monetary support, health care, arrearages, retroactive support, or reimbursement for financial assistance provided to an individual obligee in place of child support.
-The term may include related costs and fees, interest, income withholding, automatic adjustment, reasonable attorney's fees, and other relief. - cc.
-"Tribunal" means a court, administrative agency, or quasijudicial entity authorized to establish, enforce, or modify support orders or to determine parentage of a child. - 44 3.
-(New section) State tribunal and support enforcement 45 agency. - a.
-The Superior Court, Chancery Division, Family Part is the tribunal of this State.
+The term includes an Indian nation or tribe. - 26 aa.
+1"State IV-D Agency" means the Department of Human 27 Services. - bb.1 "Support enforcement agency" means a public official, governmental entity, or private agency authorized to: (1) seek enforcement of support orders or laws relating to the duty of support; (2) seek establishment or modification of child support; (3) request determination of parentage of a child; (4) attempt to locate obligors or their assets; or (5) request determination of the controlling child support order. - 1[bb.] cc.1 "Support order" means a judgment, decree, order, decision, or directive, whether temporary, final, or subject to modification, issued in a state or foreign country for the benefit of a child, a spouse, or a former spouse, which provides for monetary support, health care, arrearages, retroactive support, or reimbursement for financial assistance provided to an individual obligee in place of child support.
+The term may include related costs and fees, interest, income withholding, automatic adjustment, reasonable attorney's fees, and other relief. - 1[cc.] dd.1 "Tribunal" means a court, administrative agency, or quasi-judicial entity authorized to establish, enforce, or modify support orders or to determine parentage of a child.

-- b.
-The Probation Division of the Superior Court is the support enforcement agencies of this State. - c.
-The Department of Human Services is the State IV-D Agency.
+- 1 3.
+(New section) State tribunal and support enforcement 2 agency. - a.
+The Superior Court, Chancery Division, Family Part is the tribunal of this State. - b.
+The Probation Division of the Superior Court 1[is] and the State IV-D Agency are 1 the support enforcement agencies of this State. - 8 1[c.
+The Department of Human Services is the State IV-D 9 Agency.]1

 - 4. (New section) Remedies cumulative. - a.
-Remedies provided by this act are cumulative and do not affect the availability of remedies under other law or the recognition of a foreign support order on the basis of comity.

-b.
-This act does not:

-- (1) provide the exclusive method of establishing or enforcing a support order under the law of this State; or - (2) grant a tribunal of this State jurisdiction to render judgment or issue an order relating to child custody or visitation in a proceeding under this act.
+Remedies provided by this act are cumulative and do not affect the availability of remedies under other law or the recognition of a foreign support order on the basis of comity. - b.
+This act does not: - (1) provide the exclusive method of establishing or enforcing a support order under the law of this State; or - (2) grant a tribunal of this State jurisdiction to render judgment or issue an order relating to child custody or visitation in a proceeding under this act.